ethereum/consensus-specs/specs/core/0_deposit-contract.md

 ### Deposit arguments

-The deposit contract has a single `deposit` function which takes as argument a SimpleSerialize'd `DepositData`.
+The deposit contract has a `deposit` function which takes the amount in Ethereum 1.0 transation, and arguments `pubkey: bytes[48], withdrawal_credentials: bytes[32], signature: bytes[96]` corresponding to `DepositData`.

 ### Withdrawal credentials